kwpeters/publishtogit/README.md

     ```
 2. Run `publishtogit --help` for usage information.

-# Developing and Releasing Publishtogit
+# Developing and releasing publishtogit

 ## Creating a release